awsdocs/amazon-efs-user-guide/doc_source/managing-file-sync.md

    The console also displays the number of errors and warnings next to the resource check menu option\.

    The following screenshot shows a **\[FAIL\]** message and the accompanying error message\.

+### Synchronizing Your EFS File Sync VM Time<a name="sync-synchronize-time"></a>

+After your EFS File Sync is deployed and running, in some scenarios the EFS File Sync VM's time can drift\.
+For example, if there is a prolonged network outage and your hypervisor host and EFS File Sync do not get time updates, then the EFS File Sync VM's time will be different from the true time\.
+When there is a time drift, a discrepancy occurs between the stated times when operations such as snapshots occur and the actual times that the operations occur\.

+For a EFS File Sync deployed on VMware ESXi, setting the hypervisor host time and synchronizing the VM time to the host is sufficient to avoid time drift\.

 ### Running EFS File Sync Commands on the Local Console<a name="sync-command-prompt"></a>